shroukelzoghby/shroukelzoghby/README.md

-<h3 align="left">Hi there, I'm Shrouk Elzoghby 🌟</h3>
+# Hi there, I'm Shrouk Elzoghby 🌟

-###

-<h5 align="left">Highly skilled **Back-End Developer** with experience of crafting robust and scalable web applications using Laravel and PHP.
-Proven ability to design, develop, and maintain APIs, implement secure databases, and optimize application performance.</h5>
+Highly skilled **Back-End Developer** with experience of crafting robust and scalable web applications using Laravel and PHP.
+Proven ability to design, develop, and maintain APIs, implement secure databases, and optimize application performance.

 ###